LAKES AND RIVERS

 In Tarn, Aveyron…

 Between Lozère and Aveyron, the exceptional setting of the Tarn gorges will inspire your dreams.
-Lay down your beach towel at the foot of Saint-Enimie or Saint-Chély-du-Tarn.
+Lay down your beach towel at the foot of Sainte-Enimie or Saint-Chély-du-Tarn.

 Between Aveyron and Tarn-et-Garonne, the Aveyron gorges await you.
 Get out the swimsuits near the hilltop bastide of Najac, as well as the villages of Laguépie or Cazals (a little further downstream from Saint-Antonin-Noble-Val).